slebetman/tcled/README.md

   widgets will be created just using the cross-platform clipboard support)
 - Supports executing shell commands (see documentation for F2 below).
 The result of the shell command can then either be inserted directly into the document or copied to the clipboard.
-With this feature your OS is your IDE!
+With this feature Unix is your IDE (as it was always meant to be)!

 Usage:
 ------